Cyber security in the Financial Industry: Protecting Sensitive Financial Data

 Let’s dive into the cyber security trends in financial services.

 In a zero-trust paradigm, users must consistently verify their identity to access sensitive data.
-The ‘Castle and Moat’ strategy, though effective, risks system exposure if the firewall is breached.
+Though effective, the ‘Castle and Moat’ strategy risks system exposure if the firewall is breached.
 Zero trust hinders lateral network spread by creating obstacles against malicious actors.
 Even if you manage to break through one barrier, there will always be another one in your way.
 The organization will have more time to prepare for, identify, and counter an assault.

 Teramind found that in 2021, businesses that had fully implemented zero-trust architecture reduced the costs of data breaches by 43 percent.
 It’s also the best and quickest method for overseeing the safety of remote employees.
 Multi-factor authentication, continuous validation, intelligent monitoring (AI), least privilege, and micro-segmentation are all examples of zero-trust practices.